Updated: Jul 23

 I have begun my research by attending the reading group and lectures as well as joining the online communication Slack of the FramePhys Project

-Alistair linked me to a twitter feed amongst his colleague about favorite image of physics.
+Alistair linked me to a twitter feed amongst his colleague about the favorite image of physics.

 These images that caught my attention